browished/rock-clonerv1/README.md

 ## 📦 Requirements (for source)

-If you're running from `main.py`, install dependencies:
+If you're running from `main.py`,Or Facing Issue In Exe install dependencies:

 ```bash
 pip install -r requirements.txt